sherrylixuecheng/AI_for_Science_paper_collection/README.md

 # AI for Science paper collection

 This repo lists AI for Science papers accepted by top conferences.
 Each `.csv` file contains the correponding list of each year.
 Currently, the paper list is labelled by keys of `Title`, `Conference`, `Type`, `Application`, `MLTech`, `OpenReviewLink`.
 One could visulalize the list by `pandas`.
+We currently cover venues: International Conference on Machine Learning (ICML).

 Conference list: [ICML 2024](icml_2024.csv)